stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 and I concluded that Akeley must have used a machine at some previous period--perhaps in college.
 To say that the letter relieved me would be only fair, yet beneath my relief lay a substratum of uneasiness.
 If Akeley had been sane in his terror, was he now sane in his deliverance?
-And the sort of  "improved rapport " mentioned . . . what was it?
-The entire thing implied such a diametrical reversal of Akeley's previous attitude!
+And the sort of _"improved rapport"_ mentioned . . . what was it?
+The
+entire thing implied such a diametrical reversal of Akeley's previous attitude!
 But here is the substance of the text, carefully transcribed from a memory in which I take some pride.